 Three wet weather events were sampled at each of the fourteen monitoring stations.
-Thirteen of fourteen stations were sampled during dry weather and it can be inferred no pollutants were being discharged at the dry/unsampled station.
+Ten of fourteen stations were sampled during dry weather and it can be inferred no pollutants were being discharged at the dry/unsampled stations.
 Aquatic toxicity samples were analyzed for all fourteen sites during the first sampled wet event of the monitoring year and no toxicity was observed.
-Biological assessments were performed in accordance with the current Bioassessment Workplan, and at the Principal Permittee's fixed (Integrator) sites at the three receiving water stations.
+Biological assessments were performed in accordance with the new 2021-2025 Bioassessment Workplan, and at the Principal Permittee's fixed (Integrator) sites at the three receiving water stations.

-The Water Quality Index (Index) shows generally good water quality scores across the County, with the overall Index showing A to C grades at mass emission stations during 2019/20 in both wet and dry weather.
-E. coli concentrations were commonly found above WQO at most sites during wet weather and at around half the sites with flow during dry weather.
-Other constituents that were found at elevated levels in relation to applicable water quality objectives (WQO) at least once during wet-weather events include chloride, total dissolved solids, sulfate, pH, dissolved oxygen, total chlorine residual, total aluminum, dissolved copper, bis(2-ethylhexyl)phthalate, and pentachlorophenol.
-Constituents above dry-weather WQO include chloride, total dissolved solids, sulfate, pH, total cyanide, perchlorate, dissolved copper, total selenium, nitrate + nitrite as nitrogen, and benzo(a)pyrene.
+The Water Quality Index (Index) shows generally good water quality scores across the County, with the overall Index showing A to C grades at mass emission stations during 2020/21 in both wet and dry weather.
+Bacteria (E. coli) and/or salts concentrations continued to be the main contributor(s) at sites with lower overall scores for both wet and dry weather, although E. coli could not be sampled at all events due to COVID-19 pandemic related issues at the laboratory.
+Other constituents that were found at elevated levels in relation to applicable water quality objectives (WQO) at least once during wetweather events include total chlorine residual, chloride, total dissolved solids, total cyanide, total aluminum, nitrate + nitrite as nitrogen, benzo(a)pyrene, bis(2-ethylhexyl)phthalate, and pentachlorophenol.
+Constituents not meeting dry-weather WQO at least once include pH, dissolved oxygen, chloride, total dissolved solids, and total selenium.
 Data from the Stormwater Monitoring Program (SMP) is used to identify pollutants of concern and direct efforts to reduce their discharge from the storm drain system.